 The smallest solar charger we sell is the 1.5W 12V Solar Trickle Charger - this would be okay winter maintenance of a small 12V battery such as that used on a motorcycle or possibly a small car.

 Greater than 10W : 100Ah

-If you are charging a 12V battery that will provide you with power for 12V lighting and appliances (typically on a boat or in a camper or caravan) you may want to exceed the 10W : 100Ah ratio.
+If you are charging a 12V battery that will provide you with power for 12V lighting and appliances (typically on a boat or in a camper or caravan) or if you can mount the solar panel in an unshaded, South facing position, you may want to exceed the 10W : 100Ah ratio.
 There is really no limit to by how much you exceed the ratio as the more solar panels you install the more power you will have availble to use.